YuukanOO/uniformcss.com/get-started/fundamentals/configuration.md

 ---

-### Native Configuration &nbsp; 😎
+## Native Configuration &nbsp; 😎

-The native configuration method is the best way to take full advantage of Uniform's customization features.
-You can customize almost every aspect of this framework using the new and awesome <a class="hover.underline" href="https://sass-lang.com/documentation/at-rules/use#configuration">module configuration</a> method.
+The native configuration method is the best way to take full advantage of Sass and Uniform's customization features.
+You can customize almost every aspect of this framework using the new and awesome <a class="hover:underline" href="https://sass-lang.com/documentation/at-rules/use#configuration">module configuration</a> method.

 To apply native configuration, load Uniform into your main sass project and override the module by passing in settings to the `$config` variable.
-For more information, please refer to the customization section.
+For more information, please refer to the dedicated customization section.

 ```scss
 // styles.scss